aquaspy/AquaStar/README.md

 # AqLite2
 A simple Electron launcher using @133spider swf file for launching AQW.

+## How to download

+Go to this link: https://github.com/aquaspy/AqLiteElectron/tree/main/Releases

+and download for your system

 ## Current working and missing

 ### Working: